 Michael Avenatti Net Worth

-Legal Problems: In 2013, Avenatti and actor Patrick Dempsey bought Tully's Coffee out of bankruptcy and attempted to revive the franchise.
+In 2013, Michael Avenatti and actor Patrick Dempsey bought Tully's Coffee out of bankruptcy and attempted to revive the franchise.
 The two were friends from the racing car circuit.
 The partnership was ultimately unsuccessful and resulted in a lawsuit between the former partners and 50 lawsuits from unpaid vendors.

 In 2018, Avenatti's firm was subjected to a $10 million judgment in U.S. bankruptcy court.
 The bankruptcy stems from a lawsuit filed by a former partner at Eagan Avenatti who had been promised a $4.8 million payout.
 Eagan Avenatti LLP filed for bankruptcy looking to avoid those fees plus several million more in unpaid payroll taxes and various other penalties.
 The former partner filed a motion hoping to get a cut of future fees paid by 54 open cases the firm is handling, including the Stormy Daniels case.
 In the meantime, Avenatti formed a new lawfirm called Avenatti & Associates which he owns entirely.